DancesWithDingo/ViewModelToolkit/README.md

 ## Dependency Injection

-As developers, we strive to keep our code clean, nonrepetitive, and maintainable.
+As developers, we strive to keep our code clean, non-repetitive, and maintainable.
 We use patterns such as Model-View-ViewModel to separate user interface from business logic.
 Dependency Injection has become a valuable tool to this end, and ViewModelToolkit provides a hook to allow for usage of virtually any DI tool available for the .NET platform.

 Under the hood, CoreNavigation functions `NavigateToPage` and `NavigateToModalPage` do their magic by creating instances of your page View and ViewModel classes for you.
 This creation is managed by abstracting out calls into a default dependency resolver that uses `Activator.CreateInstance<T>()` to instantiate classes.